 We also read in:

-In the ancient pictographic script, the Hebrew word מַעֲשֵׂר ma’aser – Strong’s H4643 meaning, ‘tenth part, tithe’ looks like this:
+In the ancient pictographic script, the Hebrew word מַעֲשֵׂר ma’aser – Strong’s H4643 which means, ‘tenth part, tithe’ looks like this:

-– this is the letter ‘resh’- which in the ancient script is pictured as ‘the head of a man’ and carries the meaning of ‘top, beginning, first, chief’, as in being the top of the body or the head of a tribe and the one who rules; and also speaks of possession or inheritance that is decided by the chief.
+The ancient script has this letter pictured as , which is ‘the head of a man’ and carries the meaning of ‘top, beginning, first, chief’, as in being the top of the body or the head of a tribe and the one who rules; and also speaks of possession or inheritance that is decided by the chief.

 At the death of Messiah on the stake, the nations saw the destruction of Elohim’s firstborn, who is the head of all creation!